 Abu Sulayman responded by defecting; he traveled to Pakistan to take his concerns directly to al-Qa'ida's senior leadership.
-The document that reappeared on jihadi forums in 2013 thanks to @ rakan\77 is a version of the complaint he delivered to Ayman al-Za-wahiri and Usama bin Ladin.
+The document that reappeared on jihadi forums in 2013 thanks to @ rakan_77 is a version of the complaint he delivered to Ayman al-Zawahiri and Usama bin Ladin.
+13 accuracy."e The author urged an investigation into the truth of the accusations, explaining that such critics often "have no shame in allowing the apostate state intelligence to lead them."14

 It is impossible to know whether Abu Sulyaman's concerns were accurate, exaggerated, or manipulated by an intelligence service.
-Al-Qa'ida's leadership considered all three possibilities.d In a long, anonymous missive dated December 17, 2007, an al-Qa'ida leader warned that a recent message from a "delegate" was "of suspicious accuracy."e The author urged an investigation into the truth of the accusations, explaining that such critics often "have no shame in allowing the apostate state intelligence to lead them."
+Al-Qa'ida's leadership considered all three possibilities.^d In a long, anonymous missive dated December 17, 2007, an al-Qa'ida leader warned that a recent message from a "delegate" was "of suspicious the declaration of the Islamic State of Iraq.

-Abu Sulayman's accusations came at a moment of upheaval in the jihadi community about the declaration of the Islamic State of Iraq.
 Al-Qa'ida vociferously backed the new group at the time, but a number of leading jihadis, including Hamid al-Ali and Abu Bashir al-Tartusi, did not.
-ISI's supporters often saw such reservations as evidence of meddling by hostile governments.
+15 ISI's supporters often saw such reservations as evidence of meddling by hostile governments.
 "Because of them," the anonymous al-Qa'ida author explained, "there is a real threat against the establishment of the Islamic State [of Iraq], and their desire to withdraw from it, and you need to be careful of them."
+16